xKalkat/trixel/README.md

 2. Open `index.html` in your browser.

-   Alternatively, to run it with a local web server (recommended for Chrome):
+   Or, to serve with a local web server (recommended for Chrome):

    ```bash
    python3 -m http.server